 ABOUT CYPRESS MAGAZINES

 Cypress Magazines has been publishing specialty magazines since 1991, when its founder, Jack Crittenden, graduated from American University’s Washington College of Law.
-Crittenden founded the company in Fairfax, Virginia and The National Jurist magazine for law schools in August 1991.
+Crittenden founded the company in Fairfax, Virginia and launched the The National Jurist magazine for law schools in August 1991.

 At first, The National Jurist was distributed in the Northeast.
 But over the next seven years, it grew in readership and geographic reach until it was national.

 Cypress Magazines took over publication of Golf Inc. magazine in 1998.
 Alan Crittenden, Jack’s father, had founded the real estate and